CottageLabs/python-cl-api/README.md

 ## Running

-This app is designed to provide supporting tools to the CL API, so is not exposed via the web.
-There is therefore no web UI or daemon that needs to be running.
+This app is designed to provide supporting tools to the CL API.
+Some are exposed via the web, some are command line tools.

-All interaction is via command line scripts, which can be executed using the runner
+Command line scripts can be executed using the runner:

     python magnificent-octopus/octopus/bin/run.py [command] [arguments]

+Capabilities exposed over the network (like the CSV file parser) can be accessed after running the web daemon.
+This can be set up as usual on review and live servers with nginx and supervisord, or accessed directly on dev envs:

+    python service/web.py

 ### CSV reading:

 See: magnificent-octopus/octopus/modules/sheets/README.md